Gregwar/gregwar.github.io/_posts/2020-12-14-speedup-pio-mbed-and-dfu-util.markdown

     childstate = child.get_state()
 ```

-What we basically do here is ignoring the files that contains `FrameworkMbed` in their path in the
+What we basically do here is ignoring the files that contains `FrameworkMbed` in their (output) path in the
 node process of `scons` itself, without removing them from the linking process.

 ## Step 3: When you build, decide if you want to skip mbed